Tools

 Given the wide variety of ceramic pans in the world, whether or not ceramic cookware can go in the oven varies greatly.
 Construction materials and quality of the coating are two big factors that determine if ceramic cookware can go in the oven.

-For the most part, though, it's best to avoid high temperatures (above 500 degrees) with ceramic cookware, since high temperatures more quickly degrade the non stick coating—so don’t use your broiler here!
+For the most part, it's best to avoid high temperatures (above 500 degrees) with ceramic cookware, since high temperatures more quickly degrade the non stick coating.

 Ceramic cookware is less durable (meaning it doesn't last quite as long) than other materials like carbon steel or stainless steel, but it’s still possible to find high-quality, relatively durable ceramic cookware.
-Look for pots and pans made with 5-ply stainless steel or hard-anodized aluminum.
+Look for pots and pans made with 5-ply stainless steel or hard-anodized aluminum, like our CeramiClad™ Collection.

 Factors Influencing Oven Safety

-This goes without saying, but we’ll say it anyway: only pots and pans with non-plastic handles can go in the oven.
-If your ceramic cookware has plastic on it, it is not oven safe.
+This goes without saying, but we’ll say it anyway: only pots and pans with non-plastic components can go in the oven.
+If your ceramic cookware has plastic anywhere on it, including the handle, it is not oven safe.
 As mentioned above, the pan’s construction materials matter too—thicker pots and pans will withstand oven temperatures without warping, and a high quality coating won’t degrade as quickly.
 Still, you should take care to avoid metal utensils or any material that could scratch the surface as you’re cooking and dishing up.

 Proper cleaning and storage are important for all your cookware, but especially ceramic’s more delicate coating.
 Always wash by hand using a soft sponge or dish cloth—avoid anything too abrasive like steel wool or rough scouring pads.